 In Juayua, you can shop for souvenirs and support the local economy at any of the many small stores in town.
 Generally, all the shops will have locally made handicrafts that are perfect for giving as gifts.

 Also, while exploring the city, you will definitely notice all the murals around town.
 These murals are painted by local artists, and each has its own story.
-Surely, these murals convey a narrative, but most of them are about life in small towns like Juayua.
+These murals convey a narrative, but most of them are about life in small towns like Juayua.

 By all means, you can just hang out at any coffee stores or restaurants in town, you can try some local coffee or local dishes and soak in the culture.
 Unquestionably, immersing yourself in the town is the best way to explore Juayua.